• Skip to primary navigation

 How Do I Store Leftovers?

-It’s important to let pickled squash sit in the fridge for at least 24 hours before serving; after that, pickled squash can last up to 1 month in the fridge.
+I always let my pickled squash sit in the fridge for at least 24 hours before serving; after that, pickled squash can last up to 1 month in the fridge.
 Make sure the jar is well-sealed, and you’re good to go.

 What Other Kinds Of Squash Can I Pickle?

 Zucchini and tromboncino are some other types of squash that are delectable when pickled.
 Zucchini is a particularly classic partner for yellow squash.
-But there are many different varieties of squash, so feel free to explore your options.
+But there are many different varieties of squash, so I encourage you to explore your options.

 Can I Spice It Up Or Add More Herbs?